racket/rhombus/shrubbery/0000-shrubbery.md

 code for transfer via media (such as email) that might mangle consecutive spaces.

-Some languages allow either `"` or `'` to be used for forming strings.
-In the interest of making programs more consistent, shrubbery notion allows only `"` for strings.
-While `'` could be used for C-style characters, character constants are so rarely needed that using `'` for that purpose seems like a waste.
-The notion of keywords as distinct from identifiers, meanwhile, as been liberating for Racket syntax (particularly since keywords can be kept disintinct from expressions more generally), and we expect similar benefits for having keywords in shrubbery notation.
-While a leading `'` character could suffice to designate a keyword, programmers from languages other than Lisp will expect `'`s to be balanced.
-Furthermore, if keywords are combined with `:`, then the `'` just before `:` helps highlight that that the `:` is associated with a keyword rather than some other kind of syntactic form.
+Using `~` for keywords has a precedent in OCaml.
+Using `~` for keywords uses up a character that might otherwise be used for operators, but keywords seem useful enough to be worth this cost.
+The notion of keywords as distinct from identifiers has been liberating for Racket syntax (particularly since keywords can be kept disintinct from expressions more generally), and we expect similar benefits for having keywords in shrubbery notation.

 The `#{....}` escape to S-expressions bridges between shrubbery notation and Racket identifiers.
 For example, `#{exact-integer?}` is